Australian passive AMR surveillance (APAS)

 - Tabulations showing the resistance profiles of organism strains isolated during a time period

-- Reporting for individual units within hospitals or health services, or at a statewide level.
+- Reporting for individual units within hospitals or health services, or at a state-wide level.

-All APAS contributing laboratories outside of Queensland Health initially provided data from 1 January 2015 for capture in APAS; once integrated with APAS, data are submitted on a monthly basis.
+All APAS contributing laboratories outside of Queensland Health initially provided their data from 1 January 2015 for capture in APAS; once integrated with APAS, data are submitted on a monthly basis.
 Subsequent to the initial data captured from 1 January 2015 from all sites, in 2017, the Commission increased the breadth and depth of data by integrating historical data from a number of participating laboratories, from 1 January 2005, so as to further enhance capacity for trend analysis and understanding of patterns in AMR in Australia.
 The APAS system now includes in excess of 77 million individual susceptibility results from all states and the Australian Capital Territory, along with a number of private sector laboratories.

 Sullivan Nicolaides Pathology has also been an important contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW for many years.